-The Unidata partner, Future Turf produces a complete system.
-This turf irrigation tracker system is easy to of install and there is minimal disruption to the sports oval playing surface.
+Telemetry options, like mobile phone or satellite network modems are becoming more and more affordable as well.
+Moving data from the field to the website as well as access to this data through either, mobile web browsers or specialised mobile apps, makes it easy for turf manager and irrigators to check soil moisture readings whenever they need.
+The Unidata partner, Future Turf, produces a complete system.
+This turf irrigation tracker system is easy to install and there is minimal disruption to the sports oval playing surface.
 The user gets instant collection and transfer of data through its “plug and play” nature and soil moisture data is well presented on easy to understand graphs either on an iPad or Laptop.
 It is also easy to relocate the probe if needed.

 The EC tower uses the following sensors to telemeter several parameters needed to accurately calculate ET:

-You can use a containment vessel, or barrel, to isolate a cylindrical core of the crop along with the soil it grows in.
-You then reposition this, with the lysimeter opening at ground surface level, so it looks like and shares the same environment as the rest of the crop, in this case pasture.
-You can measure the amount of water leaching through the contained soil by piping it out the bottom of the barrel to a rain-gauge located below it in the underground bunker.
+Containment vessels or barrels can be used to isolate a cylindrical core of the crop along with the soil it grows in.
+Barrels like this are then positioned in the field, with the lysimeter opening at the ground level, so it shares the same environmental conditions as the rest of the crop, in this case pasture.
+You can measure the amount of water leaching through the contained soil by piping it out the bottom of the barrel to a raingauge located below it in the underground bunker.
 You can then compare the amount of water that flows through the lysimeter (water out) with the rainfall or irrigation (water in) that we measure in another rain-gauge at the same location.
-You can also use more than one lysimeter at each site to measure soil moisture sensors at different depths within the barrel, to give a continuous representative vertical soil-moisture profile

 |Options for Application Specific Instruments / Inputs||Unidata Part Number||Description|